-1.1 The Director: Student and Academic Services is the Responsible Officer for ensuring that UniSA complies with the Act.
+1.1 The Executive Director: People, Talent and Culture is the Responsible Officer for ensuring that UniSA complies with the Act.
 The Responsible Officer provides support and advice to the UniSA community about children's protection issues.

 1.2 Central units and local areas are responsible for implementing training and providing relevant resources to staff and students.

-1.3 The Director: Human Resources is responsible for overseeing criminal history assessment processes at UniSA.
+1.3 The Executive Director: People, Talent and Culture is responsible for overseeing criminal history assessment processes at UniSA.

-1.4 The Director: Assurance Services is responsible for conducting
+1.4 The Executive Director: People, Talent and Culture is responsible for conducting

 risk assessment activities related to the Act, including a yearly audit.

 2.1 The Act applies to UniSA as an organisation that provides education services.
 While UniSA does not provide services wholly to children, some of its outreach, research, and teaching activities include interaction with children.
 A small number of commencing students are children.

 2.2 The Act requires UniSA to ensure that a criminal history assessment is undertaken before a person can occupy or be appointed to a prescribed position.